knocklabs/docs/pages/send-notifications/designing-notifications.md

 ## Up next

-Once you've created a notification flow, the next step is to trigger that flow from your backend, usually once a specific action has occurred.
+Once you've created a notification, the next step is to trigger that notification from your backend with a `notify` call, usually once a specific action has occurred.